robflaherty/riveted/readme.md

 * User Timing Event Name = RivetedTiming
 * Timing Variable = {{timingVar}}
 * Timing Value = {{timingValue}}

+## Other Integrations
+You can install Riveted as a [Drupal module](https://www.drupal.org/project/riveted).

 ## Browser Support
 Tested in latest versions of Chrome, Firefox, Safari, and Opera.
 Internet Explorer 8-11. iOS and Android.